Like a Sunflower in the Rain

 Do you have or not?

-I reach inside my pocket and pull out a quarter card of Diazepam and hand to her.
-She gets up and starts to walk away, then she stops and says, Your new girl, she’s pretty.
+I reach inside my pocket and pull out a quarter card of Molly and hand it to her.
+She gets up and starts to walk away, then stops and says, Your new girl, she’s pretty.

-I know, I say, even though Dammy and I ain’t fucking around.
-Yet.
+I know, I say, even though Dammy and I aren’t exactly doing anything yet.

-After our group meetings in the evening we would hop over the low fence behind the last block of the Snake Island hostels and then walk some twenty-five metres along a narrow path that leads to the base of a cashew tree where we would smoke joints and jaw about stuff.
-Mostly girls and football and politics but sometimes, life.
-We are usually joined by a group of other boys from Blue Roof who come with spirit but I’m not so good at holding my liquor so I almost never drink.
+After our group meetings in the evening, we would hop over the low fence behind the last block of the Snake Island hostels, and then walk some twenty-five metres along a narrow path that leads to the base of a cashew tree where we would smoke and talk about girls, football, and politics.
+We are usually joined by a group of other boys from Blue Roof Hostel who come with spirit, but I’m not so good at holding my liquor so I almost never drink.

-Tonight though, it’s just the three of us sitting languorously beneath the tree, smoking slowly.
-Tonye tells us about his baby mama—for like the two hundredth time—and about his plans for her and his son.
-Boy is a spitting image of Tonye—smoky eyes and fat nose and all.
-But tonight he’s talking about his baby mama in a way that personifies her.
-Tells us her name—Helen—and how they first met and for the first time I actually think of her as a person.
+Tonight, it’s just the three of us spread languorously beneath the tree, smoking.
+Tonye tells us about his baby mama—for like the two hundredth time—and about his plans for her and their son.
+The boy is a tender image of Tonye, with smoky eyes and a fat nose.
+He’s talking about his baby mama in a way that personifies her.
+He tells us her name—Helen—and how they first met.
+For the first time, I start to actually think of her as a person.

-Me, I don’t say much.
-I just smoke my gem and pass it and breathe.
+I don’t say much.
+I just smoke my gem and pass it, and breathe.
 After the short silence punctuating his love story with the mother of his son, he turns to me and asks, Guy, your Bini girl, una still dey yarn so?

 But really, I have no idea.

-I SAW THE CUTS on her body on the first day we shagged.
-It was a day after Christmas.
-Things had gotten particularly warm between us the previous night after we’d gotten back from Flakes and we kissed.
-Or, say, I kissed her and she let me.
+I SAW THE CUTS on her body on the first day we fucked.
+It was the day after Christmas.
+Things had got warm between us the previous night after we’d returned from Flakes, so we kissed.
+Or, I kissed her and she let me.
 In front of her room.
 Her lips, predictably soft, moved in a slightly slower rhythm than mine but I didn’t mind.
-Lasted a few seconds and half a lifetime.
-She looked at me like, What the hell?
-Then I turned and walked away without saying a word; making an effort to wipe the smirk off my face.
+It lasted a few seconds and half a lifetime.
+She looked at me quizzically.
+Then I turned and walked away without saying a word, making an effort to wipe the smirk off my face.

-And that was it.
 I opened my laptop and watched South Park till I dozed off.
-It was barely daylight the next morning when she called to say, Hi.
-Just to know where I was.
-I told her I was in my hostel and she asked if she could come over and I said, Sure.
-I thought we’d just stay in the garden and chat as usual but when she reached Snake Island she called again to know which block I stayed.
-I thought shawty was bluffing so I told her E2 and dared her to come in.
-A minute later my door pushed open and there she stood, wearing a really short, casual loose-fitting orange blouse and bum-shorts.
-I’d been alone since the break so the room was pretty much tidy.
-Nothing to be embarrassed about.
-She just walked straight in and flopped on the bed opposite mine; Tonye’s.
+It was barely dawn the next morning when she called to say, hi, just to know where I was.
+I told her I was in my hostel and she asked if she could come over, and I said, sure.
+I thought we’d just stay in the garden and chat as usual but when she reached Snake Island she called again to know which block I stayed in.
+I thought she was bluffing, so I told her E2 and dared her to come in.
+A minute later my door pushed open and there she stood, wearing a short, casual, loose-fitting orange blouse and a bum short.
+I’d been alone since the break so the room was tidy; nothing to be embarrassed about.
+She just walked in and flopped on the bed opposite mine.

-For the next couple of hours we conveniently broke all hostel regulations in our handbook.
-I wasn’t exactly a stickler for rules but I never messed with the campus rules.
-It was her who busted into my hostel room; who pulled out my drawer and saw a pack of Chesterfield and a lighter and took one out and lit it; who lifted the base of her blouse in front of me to tug at the little extra flesh threatening her flat belly.
+For the next couple of hours, we conveniently broke all hostel regulations in our handbook.
+It was she who busted into my hostel room, pulled out my drawer, saw a pack of Chesterfield and a lighter and took one out and lit it; who lifted the base of her blouse in front of me to tug at the little extra flesh threatening her flat belly.
 It was then I saw the rose tattooed below her navel and asked about it.
 Then she, without the slightest inhibition, probably still convalescing from the steam of the previous night’s kiss, pulled off her blouse.

-Her obsession with French was duly highlighted by a French sentence beneath the arc at the base of her left breast.
+Her obsession with French was duly highlighted by a sentence beneath the arc at the base of her left breast.
 She refused to tell me what it meant.
-On her left shoulder blade was Barthélemy that now had a line drawn across of it.
+On her left shoulder blade was “Barthélemy” which now had a line drawn across it.

 Ex-boyfriend?
 I asked.